innodoc/innodoc-webapp/README.md

 ### Serve test content

 Serve test content that can be used with [`CONTENT_ROOT`](#content_root).
 That comes in handy for development and testing.
-The port can be configured using the env variable `CONTENT_PORT`.
 For production you should set up a proper web server to handle static content.

 ```sh
 $ yarn test:e2e:content